 The symptoms of chronic sinusitis, rhinitis, or rhinosinusitis include:

 Nasal or sinus congestion

 Postnasal drip or drainage in the throat

-Pain, tenderness, or pressure in the face (especially behind the cheeks and forehead)
+Pain, soreness, or pressure in the face (often behind the cheeks and forehead)

 Loss of sense of smell